What to Think About When Marketing a Non-COVID-19 Message

 Your association’s big news doesn’t have to wait

 From annual conferences to networking events, in-person meetings, and more, the COVID-19 pandemic has changed a lot about how associations connect with their members and audiences.
 Now, as crisis communications give way to a new normal, associations are looking to understand how to market services and initiatives without striking the wrong social chord.

-In a previous article, AH discussed the importance of understanding that association audiences — that is, members, prospects, industry partners, and others — have shifting priorities and interests amid the current circumstances.
+In a previous article, AH discussed the importance of managing association communications and understanding that association audiences — that is, members, prospects, industry partners, and others — have shifting priorities and interests amid the current circumstances.

 Sarah Black, AH’s director of content and creative, reminds associations that members are potentially dealing with life-changing issues affecting their jobs and families.
 “There are going to be people for whom focusing on anything other than navigating COVID-19 isn’t possible — or of interest,” Black said.
 “But there are also going to be people who are looking for communications and opportunities right now.
 Those are the people we don’t want to let down by going dark.”